India eases FDI rules for construction sector

 India's construction industry, worth an estimated $126 billion, attracted 11 percent of all foreign investment into the country between 2000 and 2013, the second highest of any sector, but the pace of investment has slowed in recent years.

 India received $1.2 billion of foreign direct investment in the year to March 31 compared with $1.3 billion the previous year.
-Between April and August this year, foreign investment totaled $446 million.
+Between April and August this year, foreign investment totalled $446 million.

 Vishwas Udgirkar, senior director at Deloitte, said the rules would appeal to investors with less cash or those that wanted to take on less risk, but that many crucial decisions for investors were out of the hands of the central government.